mharrell/warpgate/README.md

 # warpgate
 Test Framework Homework Assignment

-This is an automated REST test framework intended to be usable for any API.
+This is an automated REST test framework intended to be usable for any .

 Some tests have been included as examples.
-They are intended to used on The Movie Database (www.themoviedb.org) api.
+They are intended to used on The Movie Database (www.themoviedb.org) API.

 How it works:
-Tests are written as a JSON file using standard values as follows (NOTE: the user will have to supply their own TMDB api key for the tests to run correctly):
+Tests are written as a JSON file using standard values as follows (NOTE: the user will have to supply their own TMDB API key for the tests to run correctly):

 {
   "suite_name": ,